 First-Time Home Buyers

 If you are a first-time home buyer, welcome!
 Buying a home is an exciting step and one we hope to help you with!
-Our team enjoys helping first-time home buyers, as well as seasoned buyers transition.
-Below are a few helpful tips and recommendations to consider as you're getting started on your home search and buying your first home.
+Our team enjoys helping first-time home buyers, as well as seasoned buyers upsize, downsize, relocate... you name it!
+Below are a few helpful tips and recommendations to consider as you're getting started on buying your first home.

 - Pre-Qualification: It's a good idea to connect with a mortgage lender or loan officer to find out how much you can afford and what payment is comfortable for you.
 A pre-qualification meeting is often an introductory meeting (that can often be over the phone or a virtual meeting) that helps a lender understand your income, debt and your current payments.
 This helps them come up with a rough ballpark of what you can afford for your mortgage payment.